 On a warm winters evening I ventured over to Mrs. Macquarie’s Chair in the Royal Botanic Gardens to see if Sydney would put on a bedtime show that night, and boy she did.

-In this post, I will take you with me and show you what it was like.
+In this post, I will take you with me to Mrs Macquarie’s Chair in the Royal Botanic Garden in Sydney and show you what it was like.

 Mrs. Macquarie’s Chair is a pretty iconic Sydney landmark.